 As I only had one week on Gran Canaria, I didn’t have time to get to know the island quite as well as I had Mallorca during my two weeks there, but I still left with a few ideas for what to do in Gran Canaria to have a magical week away.

 Things to Do in Gran Canaria

 Stay in a cave

 Dan and I were actually in Gran Canaria for a wedding.
 Our friends Kathryn and Rene – whom you might remember as our first visitors after we moved to Norway – were getting married, and as Rene comes from Gran Canaria all the wedding guests were given an excuse for an island holiday!
 At least I think most of us ended up extending our stays for a mini vacation.

-For our first four nights on the island we ended up sharing an Airbnb with some other wedding guests that they had chosen simply because it was within walking distance to the wedding venue.
-But it ended up being one of the loveliest and most unique Airbnbs I’ve stayed at.
+For our first four nights on the island we ended up sharing accommodation with some other wedding guests that they had chosen simply because it was within walking distance to the wedding venue.
+But it ended up being one of the loveliest and most unique places I’ve stayed at.